jooaf/thoth/README.md

-  add          Add a new block to the scratchpad list         List all of the blocks within your thoth scratchpad load_backup  Load backup file as the main thoth markdown file delete       Delete a block by name view         View (STDOUT) the contents of the block by name copy         Copy the contents of a block to the system clipboard
+  add          Add a new block to the scratchpad list         List all of the blocks within your thoth scratchpad load_backup  Load backup file as the main thoth markdown file read_clipboard Read the contents of the clipboard backup file delete       Delete a block by name view         View (STDOUT) the contents of the block by name copy         Copy the contents of a block to the system clipboard